INTO-CPS-Association/example_digital-twin_incubator/README.md

 It is possible to run the digital twin on our computer, with or without a connection to the physical twin.

-Follow the instructions in [software/README.md](software/README.md)
+Follow the instructions in [software/README.md](software/README.md).

+*You're advised to read carefully all documentation before following the instructions suggested*.

 ## Repository Maintenance Instructions